 - 1 tablespoon flour

-- 500 ml beef broth extra if the meat is not covered
+- 2 cups beef broth extra if the meat is not covered

 - edible paint gold or in another color, optional

-- Preheat the oven to 180 degrees Celsius
+- Preheat the oven to 350 degrees Fahrenheit (180 degrees Celsius)

 - Heat some oil in the pan.

-- Fry the onions until they are glassy, then add the garlic and rosemary.
+- Fry the onions until they are translucent, then add the garlic and rosemary.